a toolkit for tangible multi-touch surfaces

 reacTIVision is an open source, cross-platform computer vision framework for the fast and robust tracking of fiducial markers attached onto physical objects, as well as for multi-touch finger tracking.
 It was mainly designed as a toolkit for the rapid development of table-based tangible user interfaces (TUI) and multi-touch interactive surfaces.
 This framework has been developed by Martin Kaltenbrunner and Ross Bencina as the underlying sensor component of the Reactable, a tangible modular synthesizer that has set the standards for tangible multi-touch applications.

 please note: reacTIVision is the computer vision framework of the Reactable synthesizer.
-This open source package does therefore not contain any sound or visualization software components, which are also not available separately at the moment.
-If you are interested in purchasing a Reactable you can find further information on its product page.
+This open source package does therefore not contain any sound or visualization software components, which are also not available separately.
+If you are interested in purchasing a Reactable you can find further information at reactable.com.

 reacTIVision is a standalone application, which sends TUIO messages via UDP port 3333 to any TUIO enabled client application.
 The TUIO protocol was initially designed for encoding the state of tangible objects and multi-touch events from an interactive table surface such as the Reactable.
 The framework includes a set of free TUIO client examples for various programming languages, which serve as the basis for the development of tangible user interface applications.
 As an alternative to TUIO, the application is also capabable of sending MIDI messages for the direct use with MIDI sequencers.